Bolzano-Weierstrass-plan/.github/profile/README.md

 > The name Bolzano-Weierstrass plan is inspired by the Bolzano-Weierstrass theorem, which states that things getting closer to each other eventually converges.

-We are three college students trying to change our lives one rule at a time.
+We are three college students trying to change our own lives.
 A lot of things we do in our daily life, we believe, are not exactly what we'd like ourselves to do.
 Instead, the vast majority of our habits have been formed either unconsciously or in a way that we do not like at all.
 We wanted to change that.
 In a world full of distractions, we wanted to lead our own lives.

-We've had many attempts like this before, and after countless failures, we realized it's better to make easier goals rather than perfect-sounding goals.
+We've had many attempts like this before, and after countless failures, we realized it's crucial to make achievable goals and also have some kind of mechanism where we keep each other accountable.
-Thus, our main philosophy here is to just remember three things to live by every day -- hence the ***rules*** listed below.
+Thus, our main philosophy here is for each of us to make three rules for ourselves -- hence the ***rules*** listed below.
 A wise man once said, "you need 27 days to form a habit."
+Here's our plan.
-Here's our plan -- we try our best to make these our habits.
+We try our best to make these our habits.
 Do not make them too hard.
 Otherwise, we might fail yet again.
 Make the right thing the easy thing to do.
-Also, form a group and create self-enforced consequences for failing to follow the rules.
+Form a group and create self-enforced consequences for failing to follow the rules.
 Hold each other accountable.

 ## Overview
+- Each of us gets to choose our own rules.
+Make them as specific, objective, and measurable as possible.
+We need to know exactly when we're following our own rules, and when we are not.
+Otherwise, our future-self might be able to move the boundaries however our future-self wants, which is not what we want here.
 - Everyday, each of us must create a status report and commit it to each of our `<name>-record` repository.
-- Each of us gets to choose our own rules.
 - Try to make the penalties small enough that we never feel like giving up and big enough to feel the consequences whenever we fail to follow our own rules.
 - Any of the rules can be modified, if and only if all of the members explicitly give consent.